Female Hair Loss

 Female Pattern Hair Loss

-Female pattern hair loss is also known an female androgenetic alopecia, and is the most common cause of hair loss in females.
+By far the most common cause of hair loss in females; female pattern hair loss can start in your 20s and affects up to 50% of women in their fifties and the prevalence increases with age.
 In contrast to male androgenetic alopecia, the role of androgens (male hormones) in female pattern hair loss does not appear to play a role.
-Many women may complain of seeing more scalp when they part their hair or notice the volume of hair being half of what is used to be when they tie it up.Â
+Many women may complain of seeing more scalp when they part their hair or notice the volume of hair being half of what is used to be when they tie it up.

 Female pattern hair loss is characterised by a reduced density of hair at the central portion and temporal portions of the scalp.
-The hair gets thinner due to the presence of more immature (vellus) hairs due to hair follicle miniaturization.Â
+The hair gets thinner due to the presence of more immature (vellus) hairs due to hair follicle miniaturization.
+Most patients can be reassured that FPHL does not lead to complete balding.

 Telogen Effluvium